Career Information for Fashion Models

 Career and Economic Outlook

-Earnings and employment prospects for fashion models vary depending on the type of work you're involved in.
-The U.S. Bureau of Labor Statistics (BLS) has estimated the median annual wage for models around $18,750 in 2012, and job growth was expected to be above average (15%) from 2012 to 2022.
+Earnings and employment prospects for fashion models vary depending on the type of work they're involved in.
+The U.S. Bureau of Labor Statistics (BLS) estimated the median hourly wage for models to be around $11.01 in 2017, and little to no change in employment was expected from 2016 to 2026.
 Exact compensation will vary as some models are paid hourly, while others are paid per day or per project.

 Alternative Career Options

-While income varies by location, employer and skill, the median salary of fashion designers in 2012 was $62,860, according to the BLS.
+While income varies by location, employer and skill, the median salary of fashion designers in 2017 was $67,420, according to the BLS.
 Designers may be self-taught, complete postsecondary training or learn through an internship.
-An employment decline of 3% was projected from 2012 to 2022 for fashion designers.
+An employment growth of 3% was projected from 2016 to 2026 for fashion designers.

 Demonstrator and Product Promoter

 Models may be hired by retail or wholesale stores, advertising firms or employment agencies to promote a product or service, such as food, cosmetics or clothing.
 Those with a high school diploma and sales experience are preferred.
-The median income in 2012 was $23,860, per the BLS.
-The number of jobs in this field was expected to increase 16% from 2012 to 2022.
+The median income for demonstrators and product promoters in 2017 was $27,060, per the BLS.
+The number of jobs in this field was expected to increase 7% from 2016 to 2026.